Tampa State Bank

 Tampa, Kansas · FDIC Cert #13584

-Tampa State Bank is an FDIC-insured bank (Certificate #13584) with $67M in total assets and $47M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Tampa State Bank, an FDIC-insured bank (Certificate #13584) with $67M in total assets and $47M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Tampa, Kansas, the bank maintains a Tier 1 capital ratio of 14.06% (Well-Capitalized) and a nonperforming loan ratio of 3.36%.
-BankHealthData assigns a composite Health Grade of B (72/100).
+BankHealthData assigns a composite Health Grade of B (72/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Tampa State Bank (FDIC cert 13584) is a community bank — $67M in total assets, $47M in deposits, serving the Tampa, Kansas area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.